London, Ontario: Development

 London's eastern suburb, London East, was (and remains) an industrial centre, which also incorporated in 1874.
+It was founded as Lilley's Corners by Charles Lilley in 1854.
+Oil was discovered in the Petrolia area and Lilley's Corners was chosen as the refining site because it was close to the railroad.
+The Ontario Car Works, the Great Western Gasworks and the London Street Railroad all had their headquarters in Lilley's Corners.
+In 1872, Lilley's Corners became a village.
+It was annexed to London in 1885.
 Attaining the status of town in 1881, it continued as a separate municipality until concerns over expensive waterworks and other fiscal problems led to amalgamation in 1885.
 The southern suburb of London, including Wortley Village, was collectively known as "London South".
 Never incorporated, the South was annexed to the city in 1890, although Wortley Village still retains a distinct sense of place.
+The area started to be settled in the 1860s.
+In 1880, Polk's Directory called London South "a charming suburb of the City of London.".
 By contrast, the settlement at Broughdale on the city's north end had a clear identity, adjoined the university, and was not annexed until 1961.
+Broughdale was named after Reverend Charles C. Brough, the Anglican Archdeacon of London who settled there in 1854.
+Broughdale started to grow when it was connected to the London Street Railroad in 1901, leading to a real estate bubble.
+A post office was opened in Broughdale on 1 July 1904 with Charles Watlers as postmaster.
+Broughdale was initially named Brough, but was renamed Broughdale in 1906 because it sounded better.
+In 1924, the University of Western Ontario was founded in the former Broughdale.
+After the founding of the university, Broughdale became more like a city and less like a village.
+Broughdale was incorporated as a village in 1930.
+In 1961, Broughdale was annexed to London.

 Ivor F. Goodson and Ian R. Dowbiggin have explored the battle over vocational education in London, Ontario, in the 1900–1930 era.
 The London Technical and Commercial High School came under heavy attack from the city's social and business elite, which saw the school as a threat to the budget of the city's only academic high school, London Collegiate Institute.